 But now that it's almost time for younger kids the get the COVID-19 vaccine, parents have questions.
 Here are some answers.

-At the moment, only one vaccine manufacturer, Pfizer, has discussed the results of its studies on how the vaccine works in school-aged kids.
+At the moment, only one vaccine manufacturer, Pfizer-BioNTech, has discussed the results of its studies on how the vaccine works in school-aged kids.

 Parents of needle-phobic little ones will inevitably be wondering if their child will need one shot or two.
 Kids are small and light, so do they really need two doses?

 Pfizer said that in its study, which was conducted on 2,250 kids aged five to 11 years, kids received two needles administered three weeks apart.
-It’s worth noting that the dose given was a third of what teens and adults received—10 micrograms per shot as opposed to 30 micrograms.
+It's worth noting that the dose being approved is a third of what teens and adults received—10 micrograms per shot as opposed to 30 micrograms.

 It remains to be seen if other vaccine manufacturers are developing shots that can be administered in just one dose.